-Deenie Pacik Giuliano was introduced to glass fifteen years
+Deenie Pacik Giuliano was introduced to glass twenty years

 ago while working on abstract paintings after receiving her

 Bachelor in Arts from the University of Wisconsin-Madison.

 After studying glass at the School of the Museum of Fine Arts

 in Boston, Pacik enrolled in several glass internships in the

 New England area, then continued her studies at Pilchuck

 Glass School.
 She received her Masters in Fine Arts from the